JustAnother-Programmer/ncrpyt/README.md

 - Step 1: Download the code

+Step 2: Run install.bat (Skip this if you have already done this)

-- Step 2: run the run.bat in src
+- Step 2: run the run.bat in src (Do step 2 above if you have not)

 - Step 3: Change the default key using the command below.
 - ```node src/main.js setKey --key="mynewkey"```